 Reverse curve guards have one of the most innovative designs for reducing the amount of debris clogging your gutter.
 These guards are designed to direct the flow of water down the gutter system through small slots in its vertical face while it encourages waste to fall or blow over the gutter, down onto the ground.

-One of the most popular gutter guards, probably because of their simplicity, are mesh gutter guards.
+One of the most popular gutter guards, probably because of their simplicity, is mesh gutter guards.
 These super-simple gutter guards typically are sheets of mesh that attach to your roof’s shingles to cover your gutter.
 The small holes in the mesh sift out debris while water flows smoothly through them.
 While they are useful, they don’t last very long and typically need to be replaced every couple of seasons.

 If you hate the look and even the idea of gutters, then a louver guard is perfect for you.
 This innovative system diverts rain off rooftops without using gutters, thus allowing you to remove any need for gutters or guards.
+However Louver Gutter Guards have long wide openings allowing more debris to get in and you’ll probably need to clean your gutters out a few timers per year.

 Pros and Cons of Gutter Guards